Your Reliable EDI Unit Manufacturer & Supplier in China

 Water deionizer systems are purification units that expel impurity ions from water using ion-exchange resins.
 EDI units also expel dissolved ions but they utilize ion exchange resins as well as ion-exchange membranes.
 Additionally, electrodeionization units are dependent on direct current whereas water deionizers are driven by chemical regenerants.
 Conventional deionizers are recharged with acidic regenerants (the cationic resins) and basic regenerants (the anionic resins).
 EDI units regenerate automatically using direct current.

 The integration of ion exchange resins and membranes in EDI water systems makes them more effective than traditional deionizers.
 Water deionizer systems typically produce Type II deionized water while EDI units can generate ultra-pure water (at 18+ MΩ-cm).
 Electrodeionization water systems have recently been used to post-treat deionized water from dual-bed deionizers.
 The reliance on chemical regenerants by water deionizers can contribute to environmental pollution.
-On the contrary, EDI units do not use chemicals and therefore do not discharge toxic waste into the environment.
+On the contrary, electrodeionization units do not use chemicals and therefore do not discharge toxic waste into the environment.

 ➣Do EDI Units Extract Carbon Dioxide (CO2)?

 Yes.
 Ordinarily, carbon dioxide ionizes when it is in water.
 This makes it difficult to gauge its concentration using conductivity parameters and most water purification systems are incapable of eradicating CO2.
 This includes reverse osmosis systems.
 EDI water systems are however capable of extracting CO2 among other objectionable gasses from water.

 Carbon dioxide and bicarbonate are eliminated through electrodeionization after easy ions such as sodium and calcium have been eliminated.
 Other objectionable elements that are considered difficult to eradicate but are removable by electrodeionization systems include boron, silica, and ammonia.